knbknb/perl1line.txt/README.md

 My customizations of `perl1line.txt` are in the branch `navi-cheatsheet`.

-There I have renamed `perl1line.txt` to `navi-perl1line-cheatsheet.txt` and added some comments.
-Some redundant or alternative Oneliners might have been removed.
+There I have renamed `perl1line.txt` to `navi-perl1line-cheatsheet.cheat` and added some comments.
+Some redundant or alternative Oneliners might have been removed, added or tweaked with (Work in Progress).

 The cheatsheet syntax that `navi` requires  is documented [in the navi repo](https://github.com/denisidoro/navi/blob/master/docs/cheatsheet_syntax.md).